 Stuart Bousel comes clean about the real reasons he ultimately walked out of Berkeley Rep’s “The Wild Bride”.”

 The fact is, if anyone ever should have loved this show, it is ME.
 I am sucker for three things in this world, and the number one thing is mythology or fairy tales of any variety.
 The second is folk musicals – those shows which incorporate music and singing into their stories while actively avoiding the trappings of mainstream musical theater in an attempt to create something widely appealing and accessible as opposed to glittery or virtuosic (not that there isn’t a time and a place for that).
-The third thing, however, that I am sucker for, is human feelings.
-Put some emotion on your stage, from screaming teenage raw to drawing room repressed – and even if I hate your story or hate your characters, I’ll probably still find something to like about your show because honestly, I go to the theater to feel, it’s that simple.
-As much as I like to be intellectually stimulated if there is no emotional hook I don’t see the point – of anything really.
-I personally believe it’s our emotions, and not our intelligence, that actually sets us apart from the lesser animals.
-Or rather, what I really believe is that our emotions, and our attempt to understand our emotions, are the signs that we actually are intelligent, and not just the varying degrees of clever that we see demonstrated by birds and snakes and other critters that have learned to bash their food against a rock or play dead when a bigger critter comes a long.
+The third thing, however, that I am a sucker for, is human feelings.
+Put some emotion on your stage, from screaming teenage raw to drawing-room repressed – and even if I hate your story or hate your characters, I’ll probably still find something to like about your show because honestly, I go to the theater to feel, it’s that simple.
+As much as I like to be intellectually stimulated, if there is no emotional hook I don’t see the point – of anything really.
+I personally believe it’s our emotions, and not our intelligence, that actually set us apart from the lesser animals.
+Or rather, what I really believe is that our emotions, and our attempt to understand our emotions, are the signs that we actually are intelligent, and not just the varying degrees of clever that we see demonstrated by birds and snakes and other critters that have learned to bash their food against a rock or play dead when a bigger critter comes along.

 “Yup.
 I don’t need to watch the second act, and I definitely don’t need this pretentious Martha’s attitude, and it’s a long BART ride home.”